sohaibfurqan92/wya-react-assessment/README.md

  - Addition of a loading state (and appropriate visuals) during async API calls
  - Addition of a Not Found page for routes that do not exist
+ - Search should trigger on pressing the 'Enter' key

+ ** *NOTE: Though this is not something I would do in production, I've committed the .env file to Gihub for this project because I wanted to give you everything you would need to run the app* **